 Unfortunately, we ran out of time to hike to Viewpoint 3 as we had to go catch our ferry.
 Also luckily we didn’t continue on as about 40 minutes later it just completely bucketed down.
 Being stuck up the side of the hill with paths that were quickly becoming wet and slippery mudslides and with a ferry to catch does not sound like an enjoyable time.

-This small hike was essentially my only training for the Annapurna Circuit in Nepal where we would find ourselves doing 1 week later.
-This involved 13 days of hiking the Himilayas, with the highest point at around 5400 meters – higher than Everest Base Camp!
+This small hike was essentially my only training for the Annapurna Circuit in Nepal which we would find ourselves doing 1 week later.
+This involved 13 days of hiking the Himalayas, with the highest point at around 5400 meters – higher than Everest Base Camp!

 What To Pack